Tools & TutorialsMEDIUM

 Why Should You Care

-You might wonder why this matters to you, especially if you鈥檙e not a developer.
+You might wonder why this matters to you, especially if you’re not a developer.
 Think of it like this: when you drive a car, you rely on clear signals and instructions to navigate safely.
-Similarly, compiler annotations? act as signals for the compiler, helping it understand what the programmer intends.
+Similarly, compiler annotations act as signals for the compiler, helping it understand what the programmer intends.
 This leads to fewer bugs and vulnerabilities in software that you use every day, from your favorite apps to critical systems in your workplace.

 By adopting these practices, developers can create safer software that protects your data and privacy.
 In an age where cyber threats are rampant, every step towards better coding practices is a step towards a more secure digital environment.